djangopbx/djangopbx-docs/docs/architecture/architecture.rst

 `PostgreSQL <https://www.postgresql.org/>`_ provides the database back end.

+`RabbitMQ <https://www.rabbitmq.com/>`_ is used as a message broker for more advanced clustering operations.

 **All services** are protected by `nftables <https://nftables.org/projects/nftables/index.html>`_ which provides a firewall that can be dynamically configured from within the DjangoPBX application.